sfc-gh-miwhitaker/simple-stream/QUICKSTART.md

 3. Copy/paste the entire contents of `sql/00_git_setup/01_git_repository_setup.sql`
 4. Click **Run All** (▶▶)

-**Note:** The repository URL is pre-configured to `https://github.com/sfc-gh-miwhitaker/simple-stream` - no changes needed!
+**Note:** The repository URL is pre-configured to `https://github.com/sfc-gh-miwhitaker/sfe-simple-stream` - no changes needed!
+The `sfe-` prefix helps identify this as a demo project.

 **Expected output:**
 ```